lovemasta41/kpmg-challenge/first_challenge/readme.md

 1. We deploy our database servers with a scale set inside the data tier subnet.
 2. Another dedicated NSG will be deployed to allow traffic from business to data tier.

-Only the application servers in the business tier should be allowed to connect to the databases. <b>You can also allow database administration from restricted & trusted sources<b>.
+Only the application servers in the business tier should be allowed to connect to the databases. <b>You can also allow database administration from restricted & trusted sources</b>.

 Following trafficc will be allowed in the data tier NSG: